complycube/complycube-flutter-sdk/README.md

 ### Localization

-The SDK provides multiple languages support.
-You can set the language by setting the `languages` property in the settings object:
+To specify the language, configure the `language` property within the `settings` object:

 ```dart
 final settings = {